Scott Klara, Acting Director

 Ken Kern has been involved in a wide range of energy related business activities during a 35 year career within the power generation industry.
 He has participated in business development, strategic planning, sales and licensing of major equipment for the power generation industry (gas turbine, steam turbine and boilers), both domestically and internationally.
 His international power generation involvement included several years of operations and general management at manufacturing and sales offices in Singapore, Japan and Poland.
 Prior to joining NETL, he was Vice President for Marketing and Business Development for a major, international power generation equipment manufacturing company.
 Mr. Kern holds a B.S. degree in Electrical Engineering from Carnegie Mellon University.

-Charles M. Zeh, Director, Project Management Center
+Charles M. Zeh, Director, Office of Energy Project Management

 Chuck Zeh manages NETL's clean energy programs.
 In this role he is responsible for management and oversight of projects for the DOE Office of Energy Efficiency and Renewable Energy (EERE) and the Office of Electricity Delivery and Energy Reliability (OE).
 Over his 27 year career Mr. Zeh has held numerous management positions administering the research, development and commercialization of new and emerging technologies at NETL.
 He supervised and was responsible for developing technology for vehicles, buildings, gas turbines, fuel cells, reciprocating engines, and environmental restoration.
 Mr. Zeh holds a B.S. degree in Chemical Engineering from the State University of New York at Buffalo.